Aliases for LTK Gene

 GeneCards Summary for LTK Gene

 LTK (Leukocyte Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with LTK include reticulosarcoma and lymphatic system cancer.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with LTK include Lymphatic System Cancer.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ALK.

 UniProtKB/Swiss-Prot for LTK Gene

 Receptor with a tyrosine-protein kinase activity.
 The exact function of this protein is not known.
 Studies with chimeric proteins (replacing its extracellular region with that of several known growth factor receptors, such as EGFR and CSFIR) demonstrate its ability to promote growth and specifically neurite outgrowth, and cell survival.
 Signaling appears to involve the PI3 kinase pathway.
 Involved in regulation of the secretory pathway involving endoplasmic reticulum (ER) export sites (ERESs) and ER to Golgi transport.